Northern Ireland Volleyball Association

 NIVA and the Volleyball Association of Ireland (VAI) instigated an All Ireland Top 4 teams tournament in 1985 with TriSport Belfast becoming the inaugural men’s winners and Dunlaoire the first women’s winners.

 In the 1990s, NIVA and VAI formed the All Ireland league for men’s and women’s teams.
 This was dominated by Belfast “7’UP”, the company which invested brand sponsorship of STG£100,000 for 3 years of development of Volleyball in Northern Ireland.
 This has seen the revival of volleyball in schools and clubs across the Province in areas such as Castlederg, Garvagh and Larne.
 Beach volleyball was introduced not only to the lovely Ulster coast but also to artificial courts in Belfast and Lurgan – despite the usually poor summers.
+TO see more about main gambling partner at that time see online bingo friends the main bingo event partner of NIVB.

 The new millennium presents new challenges for NIVA to maintain and sustain the sport here.
 Courses and clinics for coaches and referees are held annually and an FIVB Course was held in Belfast in 1998.
 But no-one in NIVA is complacent.
 We aim to encourage and retain players and to bring volleyball back into the shop window of Northern Ireland sport.